hindu-comm/weblogs/manasataramgini/2008/12/2008-12-20_shrauta-tantric-traditions-related-to-the-viran-ravi-s-of-the-chera-country.md

 inscriptions suggest that he used the title of varman, there is no evidence that he wears an upavIta like a kShatriya who has undergone saMskAra.
 On the other hand there is connection between at least some nAyar old pallava warriors who might have had a Iranic component.
+This is supported by the close parallel between the origin tale of the vIran ravi-s and the jarashabda (\<Zarathustra) founder of the shAkadvIpIya brAhmaNa-s of the saura cult.
 They were probably absorbed in the kShatriya functional guild but did not acquire the thread despite performing certain vaidika rituals.